 - Remember to replace with your commit hash and private key location.

-- If there is some error in your procedure or file contents, an admin will reply to your Pull Request, fix accordingly.
+- If there are some errors in your procedure or file contents, an admin will reply to your Pull Request, fix them accordingly.

 git commit